How To Score Your Target Account List For Best-fit Accounts

 #4.
 Behavior

 This is where intent data comes in.
-I will be covering this in detail in future posts but here is a blog post explaining it.
+I will cover this in detail in future posts but here is a blog post explaining it.
 Intent data gives you an indication of how actively an account is considering a purchase.

 Are they in-market?
-This includes how actively they are engaged on your website, the content they download, and the videos they wat
+This includes how actively they are engaged on your website, the content they download, and the videos they want

 Weighting Target Account List Scoring

-You then compute the scores accordingly to get weight percentages for accounts prioritization.
-This traditional target account list scoring model works pretty well and will keep your accounts organized.
+You then compute the scores accordingly to get weight percentages for account prioritization.
+This traditional target account list scoring model works well and keeps your accounts organized.

 2. Modern Target Account Scoring